Majors and Minors: The Course Program

 Courses & Curriculum

 Up to three courses cross-listed but not housed within the Religion Department will count toward the major.
 Only one such cross-listed course will count toward the minor.
 Up to two non-Swarthmore courses (i.e., courses taken abroad or domestically) may count toward the major; only one such course is permissible for the minor.
-The department will accept two courses in language (Arabic, Hebrew, or other proposed research languages) toward the major or minor.
+The department will accept one course in language (Arabic, Hebrew, or other proposed research languages) toward the major or minor.